 But like I said last update after my grandma passed, you have to keep going, keep living and doing them proud.
 The following weekend it was time to have one of the best experiences of my life: being a VIP at the Squamish Valley Music Festival.
 WOW.

-My last week in Vancouver (for now) included a visit to the to see Three Days Grace perform.
-What a flashback we were served when they sung hits like I Hate Everything About You.
-Then we ticked a final adventure off my Deep Cove.
+My last week in Vancouver (for now) included a visit to the Fair at The PNE to see Three Days Grace perform.
+What a flashback we were served when they sang hits like I Hate Everything About You.
+Then we ticked a final adventure off my bucket list: Deep Cove.
 What a beautiful inlet in North Vancouver.
 I enjoyed photographing the scenery and can’t wait to share the photos with you.

 August 31st was my clean-up and ship-out of my apartment day.
 I am really going to make someone a horrible housewife one day.
 Sorry, future husband, but I hate cleaning.
 But now I am in Banff and the journey has begun.
 I will try and post updates as I go along, but I shall see you for my 16-month recap in a few weeks time!